 The doctoral program gives students many choices and opportunities.
 Students are encouraged to discuss their plans and seek advice from faculty members and other graduate students as they make decisions.
 While students may consult anyone on questions of curriculum, research methods, and other program aspects, they will establish a more formal relationship with their Advisor.

 New students are assigned a faculty member who will serve as their Advisor when they are admitted to the program.
 Students are free to change their Advisor as they progress through the program and their research interests become more clearly defined.
 Students consult with their Advisor in order to develop a program of study.
 All courses, for example, are chosen in consultation with the Advisor.
-The iSchool main office and the Doctoral Studies Committee (DSC) must be notified of changes of advisors.
+The iSchool office (Penny Ames) and the Doctoral Studies Committee (DSC) must be notified of changes of advisors.

 For the dissertation proposal defense and the final dissertation defense, special committees are constituted according to Illinois Graduate College rules.
 These committees are called the Preliminary Examination Committee and the Dissertation Committee, respectively.
 The membership of these committees, however, is usually similar.